invalidusrname/mm-simple_version/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Releases are handled with Github Actions and using [Release Please](https://github.com/google-github-actions/release-please-action).
+As long as you're using Conventional Commits](https://github.com/google-github-actions/release-please-action#how-should-i-write-my-commits), the bot will automatically create PRs.
+You'll still need to checkout out that PR, bundle, and commit the `Gemfile.lock`.
+Once you've pushed that commit to the PR and all workflows pass, you can merge it in.
+That'll kick off one final workflow to tag the release and publish to rubygems.org.

 ## Contributing